antonsolomko/snooker-andy/README.md

 Both values (rating and reliability) are updated daily based on all finished ranked games played the day before between members of a given club (excluding "guest" players, who are not ranked).
 The system looks at all ranked games played at a given day, estimates an expected outcome of each frame and then simultaniously adjusts players ratings according to the difference between actual results and the expectations.

-Reliability for a given player grows whenever he plays ranked games (the value by which it is increased is not fixed and depends on many factors, firstly opponent's rating and reliability), and decreases with the passage of time (by approximately -0.0083 every day) if he does not play.
+Reliability for a given player grows whenever he plays ranked games (the increment depends on many factors), and decreases with the passage of time (by approximately -0.0083 every day) if he does not play.
 The more you play, the more confident the system becomes that your rating is measured accurately.
 And vise versa, long absence results in an uncertanty.